 Allocating Property Taxes When Real Estate Is Sold

 "Real estate taxes are generally divided so that you and the seller each pay taxes for the part of the property tax year you owned the home.
-Your share of these taxes is fully deductible if you itemize your deductions."
+Your share of these taxes is deductible if you itemize your deductions."

-Certain Charges on Property Tax Bills
+Other Charges on Property Tax Bills

-Sometimes a property tax bill includes charges or fees for services, or assessments for local benefits.
+Sometimes a property tax bill includes charges or fees for services or assessments for local benefits.
 These are not deductible as property taxes.
 Transfer or stamp taxes or assessments made by a homeowner's association are also not deductible.

-Service charges include things like water service, trash service, and services performed by the government that are related specifically to your property, not all local properties as a whole.
+Service charges include things like water service, trash service, and other services performed by the government that are related specifically to your property, not all local properties as a whole.
 According to the IRS, "An itemized charge for services assessed against specific property or certain people is not a tax, even if the charge is paid to the taxing authority."

-Assessments for local benefits mean charges on your property tax bill that are for "local benefits that tend to increase the value of your property.
-Local benefits include the construction of streets, sidewalks, or water and sewer systems."
+Assessments for local benefits mean charges on your property tax bill that are for "local benefits that tend to increase the value of your property," according to the IRS.
+"Local benefits include the construction of streets, sidewalks, or water and sewer systems."
 Because these expenses are related to increasing the value of your property, they're not deductible as property taxes.

 Recordkeeping for the Property Tax Deduction